Go Back Go Back

 After emergency treatment and surgery, Petelson returned home, but the pain was not just physical.
 The lack of psychological support made his emotional recovery difficult.

-That's when he discovered the Safeguarding Youth Program - SYP, whose main objective is to promote Comprehensive Sexuality Education to adolescents and young people aged 10 to 24, including content on the Community Resilience Model in some sessions.
+That's when he discovered the Safeguard Young People Programme (SYP), whose main objective is to promote Comprehensive Sexuality Education to adolescents and young people aged 10 to 24, including content on the Community Resilience Model in some sessions.

 The Community Resilience Model content is taught by SYP peer educators at the Refugee Women Support Center in Viana and School 6015 in Km 44, Icolo e Bengo, helping adolescents and young people build resilience in the face of challenges through psychological and emotional support.